rerrorctf/ret/README.md

   - This is the regular expression that matches the flag format for the ctf you are currently playing.
   - The default is `flag{.+}`.

+- `wizardprecommand`
+  - This will be executed by the `wizard` before they do any of their own magic.
+  - It is passed to `bash -c`

+- `wizardpostcommand`
+  - This will be executed by the `wizard` after they have worked their own magic.
+  - It is passed to `bash -c`

 Here is an example config:

 ```